nec6678/SimpleStudyCards/SimpleStudyCards_v1.0.1/SimpleStudyCards_v1.0.1-Uncompressed/README.txt

 SIMPLE STUDY CARDS V1.0.1
 Copyright 2026 Leo Feldman
 ———————————————————————————
 Simple Study Cards is a basic studying tool that allows you to study free of cost and without distractions.
-It can be run either by running the Python script directly (universal), or by opening the .app file (macOS®) or .bat file (Windows®).
+It can be run either by running the Python script directly or by running the designated shortcut files for macOS®, Windows®, and Linux®.
+The newest release is v1.0.1, and it can be installed by downloading and extracting the .zip file, or by downloading all of the files individually in the uncompressed file folder.
 --

 1.1 - PREREQUISITES